 Finally, to ask the question “would you like to…” we don’t use the verb “aimer”, but the verb “vouloir – to want”.

 It’s yet another example of why translating doesn’t work.

 Read my blog post about using “vouloir” and making invitations in French.

-Voilà, I hope this lesson clarified things about the use of the verb aimer in French.
+Voilà, I hope this lesson clarified things about the use of the verb “aimer” and how to say I love you in French.

 I post exclusive mini lessons, tips, pictures and more daily on my Facebook, Twitter and Pinterest pages – so join me there!